 That said, there is little real difference between the ways a 404 pages and 410 pages are treated by people visiting your website or Google.
 Decide what practice makes the most sense for your website and maintain that structure.
 For example, if you return a 410 response for blog posts you’ve removed, but a 404 response for all other content, continue that practice.

 One common problem encountered with website error messages is sending a non-error status response code on an error page.
 The default HTTP status response code for non-error pages is a 200, which means this page is "Okay".
 If the default response code of 200 is used on an error page, instead of a 404 or 410 the error page is interpreted as a sign that there is nothing wrong with that particular page.
 This creates a "soft 404"—a page that looks like an error page, but doesn’t provide the appropriate response code to define this page as an error.

 While most humans won't be able to tell the difference between a soft 404 and a 404 error page, this can present a problem for automated programs accessing your website, like robots from search engines.
 Sending the incorrect error means robots don't know to treat the error page as an error page.
 This can lead Google to indexing error pages (which you'd rather they not do) or wasting time crawling pages of your website you'd rather Google not look at.

-Along with properly displaying the error to search engine robots, you also want to make sure that people who encounter the error clearly understand that an error occurred.
-As well, you want to make sure that people stay on your website instead of leaving your website since the page they were seeking was not found.
-This means you want to clearly state that an error occurred and give users a way to continue beyond the error page (preferably to another related page on your website).
+Along with properly displaying the error to search engine robots, you also want to make sure that people who encounter the error clearly understand an error occurred.
+As well, you want to make sure people stay on your website instead of leaving your website since the page they were seeking was not found.
+This means you want to clearly state that an error occurred and give visitors a way to continue beyond the error page (preferably to another related page on your website).